kkrasilschikova/hadoop-kafka/README.md

 # hadoop-kafka
 #### Purpose:
 1) Read events from topic and return only of specified type (default - AvailableForProcessing)
-2) Download URI (using cURL), apply specified function, return what function returns and clean downloaded files
+2) Download URI (using cURL), apply specified function, return what function returns and clean (by default) downloaded files

 #### Prerequisites:
 You may provide your own function in Main method instead of a default someFunc(f: File).